 Atomic Data has some characteristics that make it similar and different from SQL.

 - Atomic Data has a dynamic schema.
-Any Resource could have different properties.
-However, the properties themselves are validated (contrary to most NOSQL solutions)
+Any Resource could have different properties, so you can add new properties to your data without performing any migrations.
+However, the properties themselves are still validated (contrary to most NoSQL solutions)

 - Atomic Data separates reading and writing, whereas SQL has one language for both.